luismartinezs/react-firebase-starter/README.md

   - Modify `deleteUserDataEntries` in `functions/src/index.ts`
 - Enable firebase app check
   - Follow these instructions [Enable App Check with reCAPTCHA v3 in web apps  |  Firebase Documentation](https://firebase.google.com/docs/app-check/web/recaptcha-provider)
-  - Replace the public recaptcha v3 site key in `src/services/firebase/appCheck.ts` with your key
+  - Add your public recaptcha v3 site key to `.env.local` and to your github secrets
+- Deploy your app by pushing your main branch to the remote repo

 If you want to host with another provider such as Netlify, skip everything related to firebase hosting: